 Algae acts as a liver toxin when consumed.

 Spirulina a type of blue-green algae causing liver toxicity is a myth.
-In fact organic algae that is grown in controlled environments is used as a superfood and protein supplement.
+Organic algae that are grown in controlled environments is used as a superfood and protein supplement.
 It offers many health benefits.

 Let's keep the grey cells ticking by answering the below!